Awsomenesss/Restaurant-booking/README.md

 * ## Automated Testing
     * During this project I have found the benefit of automated testing to be extremely beneficial.
 Automated testing as highlighted many minor discrepancies that would have been missed had it not been highlighted when conducting automated testing.

-    * I currently have 34 individual tests which provide 91% coverage as shown in the below image.

     * To run the automated tests, type the command - ```python manage.py test```